insprintorob/hcard-hybrid-react-app/README.md

 Then start the built in webserver by running
 `npm run serve`

-Go to http://localhost:8080 in chrome
+Go to http://localhost:8080 in chrome.
+If you have JavaScript enabled in chrome you'll be redirected to the SPA app at http://localhost:8080/spa.html
-If you have JavaScript enabled in chrome you'll be redirected to the SPA app at http://localhost:8080/spa.html Otherwise you'll see the SSR version of the app.
+Otherwise you'll see the SSR version of the app.

 Running the tests